 I am an evangelist, plain and simple.
 He said that clearly one night as I was getting out of a car.
 All I said was “Okay.”
-Does that mean I am one of those shouting, spitting, storytellers that stride back and forth across the stage challenging you?
+Does that mean I am one of those shouting, spitting, storytellers that strides back and forth across the stage challenging you?
 No. I’m a writer.
 My own life is very mild and isolated.
-Although, perhaps my written words shout and spit.
+Perhaps my written words shout and spit.
 I definitely know I am a storyteller.

 When the Lord told me I was to write stories, I was sorely disappointed.
 I complained.
 He said, “That’s what I did when I was on the earth.”
 I changed my attitude completely!
 God is going to assign tasks to all of us, and He is going to use the gifts He has already given.